kvatnynito/P1-1-proxmox-segmentation-lab/docs/firewall-policy.md

 - communication between networks should only happen when there is a reason for it

 In other words, the lab should not allow open communication everywhere by default.

 ---

+## Current Observed Behavior

+The following behavior has already been observed during early lab milestones:

+- pfSense is providing gateway services for both LAN1 and LAN2
+- DHCP services are active for internal client validation
+- LAN1 systems were able to reach pfSense and external resources as expected
+- LAN2 systems were able to communicate with each other inside the vulnerable segment
+- LAN2 remains intentionally less trusted and is treated as an isolated segment unless specific access is later required

+This means the segmented design is already functioning at a basic level, even though the full firewall rule set is still being documented.

+---